-Each and every word you write is carefully read for:
+I carefully read every word you write for:

 If I find extra spaces or duplicated words (e.g., the the), I’ll call them out in comments inside the document.
-If you accidentally omit a word, I’ll let you know in the nicest way possible.
+If you accidentally omit a word, I’ll let you know in the most helpful way possible.
 Everyone makes mistakes sometimes.

 How I Do It

 No matter the length of your document, I will always print, proofread, and mark-up a paper copy of your written work.
 Antiquated?
 Maybe.
 But, the truth is our brains process digital content differently than words on a printed page.
 Therefore, I will always proofread a hard copy* and a digital version of your work. (* Printing costs might apply.)

 The most common means for marking up electronic files is to use one of the following:

 - If you’re an Apple user, please let me know.

 Basic Proofreading $.011 per word or approximately $3 per manuscript page*